kubernetes/ingress-nginx/docs/examples/static-ip/README.md

 To acquire a static IP for the nginx ingress controller, simply put it behind a Service of `Type=LoadBalancer`.

-First, create a loadbalancer Service and wait for it to acquire an IP
+First, create a loadbalancer Service and wait for it to acquire an IP (selector should point to not yet existent ingress controller, we will create it after this step)

 ```console
 $ kubectl create -f static-ip-svc.yaml